 Here’s why a solid network means steady business:

 Small towns might lack the big city’s hustle, but they make up for it with a spirit of sharing and teamwork.
 Business owners know everyone faces the same hurdles, from limited skilled workers to tight advertising budgets.
-That’s why networking is a practical solution.
+That’s why Local Networking is such a practical solution.

 Collaborating means you might:

-Pooling knowledge and resources helps everyone stretch their budget and reach more customers.
+Pooling knowledge and resources through and resources through Local Networking helps everyone stretch their budget and reach more customers.
 And when you tackle local challenges together, like planning a holiday market or sponsoring a community clean-up, your business gains goodwill and practical support in return.

 Benefits of collaboration: